The m=1 amplituhedron and cyclic hyperplane arrangements: Introduction

 Finally, we discuss to what extent our results hold in the setting of {\itshape Grassmann polytopes} (\cref{sec_grassmann_polytopes}).
 Grassmann polytopes are generalizations of amplituhedra obtained by relaxing the positivity condition on the matrix $Z$ \cite{lam}.

 \textsc{Acknowledgements:} This paper is an offshoot of a larger ongoing project which is joint with Yan Zhang.
 We would like to thank him for many helpful conversations.
-We would also like to thank Nima Arkani-Hamed, Hugh Thomas, and Jaroslav Trnka for sharing their results, and Richard Stanley for providing a reference on hyperplane arrangements.
+We would also like to thank Nima Arkani-Hamed, Hugh Thomas, and Jaroslav Trnka for sharing their results, Richard Stanley for providing a reference on hyperplane arrangements, Thomas Lam for giving useful comments about \cref{image_dimension}, Pavel Galashin for resolving \cref{lam_problem}, and anonymous referees for their feedback on the paper.